catarina-cruz/catarina-cruz/README.md

 - 👋 Hi, I’m @catarina-cruz
-- 👀 I’m interested in Bioinformatics and Computational Neurobiology
+- 👀 I’m interested in Bioinformatics and Computational (Neuro)Biology
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Biomedical Research Projects
-- 📫 How to reach me > LinkedIn / Twitter @catarinac01 / email
+- 📫 How to reach me > [LinkedIn](https://www.linkedin.com/in/catarinacruz14/) / Twitter @catarinac01 / catarinacruz1993@gmail.com

 <!---
 catarina-cruz/catarina-cruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.